Voluntary Disclosure: Unfiled Returns

 1. Late filing fees

-If the annual liability is $300 or less, one late filing fee will be assessed.
+If the annual liability is $300 or less, one late filing fee is assessed.

-If an annual liability exceeding $300 exists, late filing fees will be assessed for each quarterly return not previously filed in a timely manner.
+If an annual liability exceeding $300 exists, late filing fees are assessed for each quarterly return not previously filed in a timely manner.

 2. Interest

-If the annual liability is $300 or less, regular interest will be computed from the due date for annual returns (for example, January 31 for a calendar year filer).
+If the annual liability is $300 or less, regular interest is computed from the due date for annual returns (for example, January 31 for a calendar year filer).

-If the annual liability exceeds $300, regular interest will be computed from the due dates for the quarterly returns which should have been filed (for example, April 30 for the March quarter, July 31 for the June quarter, October 31 for the September quarter, and January 31 for the December quarter).
+If the annual liability exceeds $300, regular interest is computed from the due dates for the quarterly returns that should have been filed (for example, April 30 for the March quarter, July 31 for the June quarter, October 31 for the September quarter, and January 31 for the December quarter).

 3. If there is discovery of an intentional misrepresentation of facts as in II.C.2.b. above, the Department of Revenue may consider the assessment of any additional penalties deemed appropriate, including fraud penalties.